 Bradley (b.
-Iran) is sound artist, composer and arts-broadcaster who works with listening, language and the environment to question our sense of self and our place within the environment.
-Bradley’s practice spans performance, broadcast, installation and sculpture, and revolves around experimental music, listening and an interest in modes of communication.
+Iran) is sound artist, composer and arts-broadcaster who works with listening, language and the environment to question our sense of self and our place within the society and nature.
+Bradley’s practice spans performance, broadcast, installation and sculpture, and revolves around experimental music, listening and exercises in modes of communication.

 Bradley’s sculptural works employ treated found objects, textiles and electronics, while live performances overlay architecture, public space and history.
-Often centered around sculptural installations, Bradley’s research-based practice has evolved also into sound-art duo Bradley-Weaver, working together in the Middle East since 2013.
+Often centered around sculptural installations, Bradley’s research-based practice, also involves collaborations, from performing with noise improv quartet Oscillatorial Binnage from 2016-2013, into the sound-art duo Bradley-Weaver, working together with Christopher John Weaver in the Middle East since 2013.
+Read a review of their solo show Systems for a Score, in Artslant.

-In 2013 Sound and Music, the leading body for sound art and experimental music in the UK, awarded Bradley a year’s residency in cine-film studio no.w.here (London) and her practice then consolidated itself with the four years working in the UAE and around the Persian Gulf, (UAE, Bahrain, Kuwait and Karachi, Pakistan) for solo shows and a series of Bradley-Weaver sound art and experimental music commissions.
+In 2013 Sound and Music, the leading body for sound art and experimental music in the UK, awarded Bradley a year’s residency in cine-film studio no.w.here, (London) and her practice, which also includes curating and a wide range of media and art teaching, then consolidated over four years working in the UAE and around the Persian Gulf, (Bahrain, Kuwait and Pakistan) as solo shows and a series of Bradley-Weaver sound art exhibitions, pedagogical projects and experimental musical performance commissions.
 Bradley is now working part-time studying for a practice-based PhD in Sound Art the London College of Communication (LCC), University of the Arts (UAL), London.

-At UK’s experimental arts-radio station Resonance104.4fm since 2004, Bradley has performed live-improv and composed graphic scores both solo and for live radio with the Resonance Radio Orchestra.
+Broadcasting on UK’s experimental arts-radio station Resonance104.4fm since 2004, Bradley has performed live-improv and composed graphic scores both solo and for the Resonance Radio Orchestra for live radio and public performance (e.g. London Architecture Biennale, Gasworks, London).
 Her weekly radio programmeSix Pillars, live broadcast on 104.4FM, is on Middle Eastern, North African arts and culture.

 For seven years her show on experimental dance music: Free Lab Radio, ran simultaneously.

-Bradley has conceived and produced several pop up radio projects for Art Dubai, Jaou Tunis (Tunisia), South London Gallery and more.
-Radio commissions include a broadcast sound walk for MonaFoma 2018, at The Museum of Old and New Art, (Tasmania) and Petrosubjectivity, Radio Revolten, Halle, Germany.
+Bradley has conceived and produced several pop-up radio projects, such as Falgoosh Radio at Art Dubai (2013 and 2014), Jaou Tunis, Tunisia (2014 and 2015), South London Gallery (2014).
+Radio commissions include a broadcast sound walk for MonaFoma 2018, at The Museum of Old and New Art, (Tasmania) and the radio performance Petrosubjectivity, for Radio Revolten, Halle, Germany.

-Due to Free Lab Radio, Bradley has DJ’d in unlikely venues from museums (e.g National Portrait Gallery, ICA London) to art galleries and international music festivals such as Glastonbury, Exit Festival (Serbia) and Bestival (Isle of Wight), to moored boats (Venice Biennial for the Danish Pavilion), Cafe Oto (Daphne Oram’s unreleased recordings) art openings such as Sharjah Biennial (UAE) and London squat parties (Area 21, Peckham).
+Connected to her series Free Lab Radio on Resonance104.4FM, Bradley has DJ’d experimental dance music and fringe genres in unlikely venues from museums (e.g National Portrait Gallery, ICA London) to art galleries and international music festivals such as Glastonbury, Exit Festival (Serbia) and Bestival (Isle of Wight), as well as on moored boat installations (Venice Biennial for the Danish Pavilion), specialist conferences such as Cafe Oto’s Daphne Oram symposium, playing her unheard and unreleased recordings, and art openings such as Sharjah Biennial, UAE (2016) and London squat parties such as Area 21, Peckham (2011).

-Designed to provoke active listening, Bradley’s work has exhibited in galleries such as Maraya Arts Centre (Sharjah), The Mine (Dubai), Tashkeel (Dubai) and in group shows at Strange Cargo Gallery (Folkestone), The Art of Nuisance exhibition for Sisters of Perpetual Resistance (London), Raven Row (London) and Prince’s Galleries (Shoreditch, London).
+Designed to provoke active listening, Bradley has exhibited sculptures, installations and text-based textile works about sound in galleries such as Maraya Arts Centre (Sharjah), The Mine (Dubai), Tashkeel (Dubai) and in group shows at Strange Cargo Gallery (Folkestone), The Art of Nuisance exhibition for Sisters of Perpetual Resistance (London), Raven Row (London) and Prince’s Galleries (Shoreditch, London).

 With an interest in materiality, Bradley has worked with electronics, sound objects and textiles to create works for solo and group shows to examine language, the act of memorising and human self-perception.
 Her work has appeared at Raven Row (London), Sight and Sound Festival (Folkestone) and The Mine (Dubai).